 Although people do regularly recover from heart attacks, the heart itself never entirely “gets better.”
 This is because cardiac muscle tissue doesn’t regenerate – any that dies in the event of a heart attack will only be replaced with inactive scar tissue, and the heart’s performance will be permanently compromised as a result.
 Scientists have responded by trying to develop heart patches made of materials that act as nanoscale scaffolds, upon which new cardiomyocytes (heart cells) can grow.
 Materials used for these scaffolds have included fibrin, nanofiber, gold nanowires and polymer.
 Now, new research is suggesting that silkworm silk may be a better choice than any of those.

-« Back to Silkworms may help repair damaged hearts
+Read the full article: Silkworms may help repair damaged hearts